SRT53/Data_Analytics_Portfolio/README.md

-# Data Science Portfolio
+# Data Analytics Portfolio

-Welcome to my Data Science Portfolio!
+Welcome to my Data Analytics Portfolio!
 I am a passionate data scientist driven by a deep curiosity to uncover patterns and insights from data.
 This repository showcases a collection of my data science projects, demonstrating my skills in data analysis, machine learning, optimization, and more.

 ## Table of Contents
 1. [Projects](#projects)